trivassi/my-landing-page/README.md

 # Thomas Rivas-Siles' Epicodus Website

 #### This website is about Thomas Rivas-Siles, an Epicodus student.
-Which will include differenct sections, which are an "About Me" section and a list of the projects he has worked on, 08-05-16
+Which will include differenct sections, which are an "About Me" section and a list of the projects he has worked on.
+It is deployed on GitHub pages at the following link: "https://trivassi.github.io/my-landing-page/index.html", 08-05-16

 #### By Thomas Rivas-Siles